leo8a/probes-kubernetes-blog/README.md

 ## Recommendations for Telco workloads

-When dealing with Telco (or low-latency) workloads in Kubernetes, it is highly recommended NOT to use probes with the `exec` mechanism configured, unless there are no other feasible alternatives such as `tcpSocket`, `grpc`, or `httpGet`.
+When dealing with resource-constrained environments (e.g. Telco or low-latency workloads) in Kubernetes, it is highly recommended NOT to use probes with the `exec` mechanism configured, unless there are no other feasible alternatives such as `tcpSocket`, `grpc`, or `httpGet`.

+In scenarios with nodes using a real-time kernel, the `exec` probes on a pinned application might be scheduled in the same CPU(s) the pod uses.
+Particularly, when multiple probes are scheduled to be executed on the same CPU(s) where the `rt` polling thread is running, it may affect the overall cluster's performance, and ultimately provokes the cluster nodes to hang unexpectedly.

+Mind that `kubelet` usually requires more effort to perform `exec` probes (i.e. involving diverse hops within code like `kubelet`, `cri-o`, `conmon`, `runc`, and finally the probe) while other types of probes just happen directly inline in the kubelet process.

-Mind that you may also omit probes from low-priority services, where the command would need to be relatively expensive to accurately determine healthiness.
+It is worth highlighting that probes from low-priority services could be also omitted, particularly where the `exec` command would need to be relatively expensive to accurately determine healthiness.

 If `exec`-based diagnostics are indeed needed, it is advisable to limit the number of probes to a maximum of 10 per SNO (Single Node OpenShift) cluster and set the `periodSeconds` field to be no less than 10 seconds.

 > <u>Note:</u>
->   - **It is important to periodically review your probes**.
+>   - **It is important to review your probes periodically**.
 With updates, optimizations, and potential regressions in your application, your probes' performance and definition of a `healthy` state may change.
 Therefore, set up a reminder to regularly assess your probes.
 This practice will ensure that your probes accurately reflect the state of your applications and help you avoid any unexpected downtime.